Fashion icon Chanel chooses Indian-born Leena Nair as CEO - ExBulletin

 NEW DELHI (AP) Luxury fashion house Chanel has chosen Leena Nair, an Indian industry outsider and longtime Unilever executive, to be its new CEO.

-Nair said in a Twitter post that she was moved and honored to be named Global CEO of @CHANEL, an iconic and admired company.
+Nair tweeted that she was moved and honored to be named Global CEO of @CHANEL, an iconic and admired company.

+The news caused a stir in India, Nairs’ birthplace, on Wednesday, where it received dozens of kudos and compliments on her announcement, with one calling her a serial glass ceiling breaker.

+The appointment is full of historic firsts, ”said Abhay Gupta, CEO and Founder of India Consulting Group Luxury Connect.

 Sources